 Museo del Cuale

 Exhibits are arranged chronologically and cover the area's earliest history.
-Together with a permanent collection of Pre-Hispanic pottery, artefacts plus graves.
+Together with a permanent collection of Pre-Hispanic pottery, artifacts plus graves.

 The museum also houses a little gallery with temporary contemporary art exhibitions.

-You'll find Aquaventuras Park on the way in to Nuevo Vallarta.
-It's a great place to chill out, float around in fresh water and do nothing.
+You'll find Aquaventuras Park on the way into Nuevo Vallarta.
+It's a great place to chill out, float around in the fresh water and do nothing.
 The family can zip down the water slides, play around in the park or just enjoy the sun too.

 Aquaventuras Waterpark in Nuevo Vallarta